Blog

 This isn’t about hiring “culture fit” in the traditional sense, which often means hiring people who look and think like everyone else.
 It’s about hiring people who can handle the reality of how your organization operates.

 Here’s a practical test: during interviews, describe a situation where priorities shifted suddenly and a project someone was working on got canceled.
 Ask how they’d respond.
 The answers tell you a lot.
 Some people describe frustration and wasted effort.
 Others describe lessons learned and how they’d apply them to the next thing.
-The second group succeeds in dynamic environments.
-The first group struggles.
+The second group succeeds in a dynamic working environment.
+Better to know if someone is suited for dynamic working before they start their first day.

 But don’t just filter people out.
 Be honest about what you’re building.
 If someone needs predictability to do their best work, a dynamic environment will make them miserable.
 That’s not a failing on their part.
 It’s a mismatch.
 Better to know that before they start.